Questions to ask, Myths, and Tips

 6. Are the settings on the heat pump set properly?

-8. How does your thermostat recover from night setback?
-Does it recover from setback a couple degrees at a time to avoid the back-up devices from operating?
+8. How does your thermostat recover from a night setback?
+Does it recover from setbacks a couple of degrees at a time to avoid the backup devices from operating?

 9. Are the circulators properly sized?